 Interactive Mexican Taco Kit

-Native Tongues Taqueria just launched a new "catering" option called Home Taquero Kits, where you can order an interactive Mexican taco kit for a party at home or at the office.
-There's the option of pre-built kits or customizable kits.
+Native Tongues Taqueria offers a “catering” option called Home Taquero Kits, where you can order an interactive Mexican taco kit for a party at home or at the office.
+There’s the option of pre-built kits or customizable kits.
 And Native Tongues will even throw it in an Uber to have it delivered.
 Visit www.nativetongues.ca/catering for all the tasty details.

 Great Events Rentals

-Great Events Catering has a rental operation and you can find beautiful things and save money on your party or wedding décor, or find great, cheap fabric for Halloween costumes, and much more.
+Great Events Catering has a rental operation and you can find beautiful things and save money on your party or wedding décor, and much more.
 Visit www.greateventsrentals.ca for all the beautiful new products.

 Reasons to visit River Café

 Leading Canadian restaurant group Oliver & Bonacini has unveiled Hudson, a state-of-the-art event complex.
 Hudson marks the completion of Oliver & Bonacini’s foray into western Canada and is the restaurant group’s final concept in the historic Hudson’s Bay building, following the opening of The Guild and Sub Rosa.
-Spanning the sixth floor of the building, Hudson features stunning views of downtown Calgary and an open-concept layout that can accommodate up to 710 guests at one time, whether seated or as a standing reception for all sorts of events, from corporate conferences to elegant weddings and high-profile social gatherings.
+Spanning the sixth floor of the building, Hudson features an open-concept layout that can accommodate up to 710 guests at one time, whether seated or as a standing reception for all sorts of events, from corporate conferences to elegant weddings and high-profile social gatherings.
 Visit www.hudsonevents.ca for more information.